Zinc dosage

 Zinc dosage is essential in several sectors:

-• Food industry : monitoring of natural or added content, verification of nutritional claims (“source of zinc”, “rich in zinc”).
+- Agri-food : monitoring of natural or added levels, verification of nutritional claims (“source of zinc”, “rich in zinc”).

-• Animal nutrition : adjustment of formulations to avoid deficiencies or overdoses.
+- Animal nutrition : adjusting formulations to avoid deficiencies or overdoses.

-• Environment : detection of zinc in water, soil and sludge for monitoring metal contamination.
+- Environment : detection of zinc in water, soil and sludge for monitoring of metal contamination.

-Zinc analyses are carried out by ISO 17025-accredited partner laboratories specializing in mineral chemistry and spectrometry.
-Each sample is prepared and analyzed according to rigorous protocols that guarantee the reliability and traceability of the results.
+Zinc analyses are entrusted to ISO 17025 accredited partner laboratories specializing in mineral chemistry and spectrometry.
+Each sample is prepared and analyzed according to rigorous protocols guaranteeing the reliability and traceability of the results.

 The analysis report includes: